BigYesh/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlServerAuditingPolicy.md

 ## DESCRIPTION
 The **Get-AzureRmSqlServerAuditingPolicy** cmdlet gets the auditing policy of an Azure SQL server.
-Specify the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.
+Specify the *ResourceGroupName*, and *ServerName* parameters to identify the database.
 This cmdlet returns a policy that is used by the Azure SQL databases that are both defined in the specified Azure SQL server and use its auditing policy.

 ## EXAMPLES